Kinuseka/GoGo-Downloader/README.md

 # GoGo-Downloader
-Python script that downloads anime from Gogoanime.so
+A CLI reliant program that downloads, and searches anime from gogoanime.so

 # Python modules used